xinwenfu/VChat_KSTET_Multi/README.md

 		<img src="Images/I17.png" width=600>

    3. Run the [exploit3.py](./SourceCode/exploit3.py) program till an overflow occurs (See EIP/ESP and stack changes), you should be able to tell by the black text at the bottom the the screen that says `Breakpoint at ...`.
-We do this to verify that we can jump back to the stack where we can navigate to our shellcode.
+We do this to verify that we can jump back to the stack where we can then navigate to the start of our shellcode and begin it's execution.

 		<img src="Images/I18.png" width=600>